JakeD520/Lucian/03_Episodes/S01E03/Scene 2.md

 ## **INT.
 MAYA’S APARTMENT – NIGHT**

 **CLOSE ON** Maya’s lips in the mirror.
-She’s applying lipstick with razor precision — then smudges it with her fingertip to make it look “effortless.”
+She’s applying lipstick with razor precision — then pauses, considers,  smudges it with her fingertip to make it rougher.
+Perfect.

-Bathroom light = too bright.
-Hallway neon LED strip = too soft.
-Her friends are already laughing in the background.

 Chloe (O.S.):